DeepRank/DeepRank-Mut/README.md

 ## Issues and Contributing

-If you have questions or find a bug, please report the issue in the [Github issue channel](https://github.com/DeepRank/deeprank/issues).
+If you have questions or find a bug, please report the issue in the [Github issue channel](https://github.com/DeepRank/deeprank-mut/issues).

-If you want to change or further develop DeepRank code, please check the [Developer Guideline](./developer_guideline.md) to see how to conduct further development.
+If you want to change or further develop DeepRank-mut code, please check the [Developer Guideline](./developer_guideline.md) to see how to conduct further development.